Pellet Loss—Its Impact and Its Management

 How You Can Help

 With your help and cooperation, we can make great strides to help our industry protect the environment.
-ACC and SPI look forward to working with you on Operation Clean Sweep to accomplish this important goal.
+ACC and PLASTICS look forward to working with you on Operation Clean Sweep to accomplish this important goal.